auth0/Auth0.Android/README.md

 #### Accept user invitations

 Users can be invited to your organization via a link.
 Tapping on the invitation link should open your app.
 Since invitations links are `https` only, is recommended that your app supports [Android App Links](https://developer.android.com/training/app-links).
-In this [article](https://auth0.com/docs/applications/enable-android-app-links-support) you will find how to make the Auth0 server publish the Digital Asset Links file required by your application.
+In [Enable Android App Links Support](https://auth0.com/docs/applications/enable-android-app-links-support), you will find how to make the Auth0 server publish the Digital Asset Links file required by your application.

 When your app gets opened by an invitation link, grab the invitation URL from the received Intent (e.g. in `onCreate` or `onNewIntent`) and pass it to `.withInvitationUrl()`: